Apoorv-1009/PX4-Aerial-Swarm-Reconstruction/README.md

 Product Tracking Sheet: [Link](https://docs.google.com/spreadsheets/d/1d-81s3KT0pe81IKDCRShrfuD6AH13XsJ9yQLLJY3_XI/edit?usp=sharing) <br>

 # Phase 2
-As a part of Phase 2 of this project, we were able to control the swarm to do a controller sweep of the grid world.
+As a part of Phase 2 of this project, we were able to control the swarm to do a controlled sweep of the grid world.
 Due to namespace issues, the pointcloud data is unavailable.
 However, the swarm controller works well, serving as a foundation for collaborative swarm mapping. <br>
 All documents pertaining to this phase can be found under `UML/revised` <br>
 Product Dev Notes: [Link](https://docs.google.com/document/d/1IhdOAMICzZZBzhB9_Nkyce7AI6Z4n4CMd4ubZWPyqKw/edit?usp=sharing) <br>
 Product Tracking Sheet: [Link](https://docs.google.com/spreadsheets/d/1d-81s3KT0pe81IKDCRShrfuD6AH13XsJ9yQLLJY3_XI/edit?usp=sharing) <br>